 Sven Hansche / EyeEm

 Big Ben London, United KingdomCommonly referred to as “Big Ben” for the giant bell housed inside, the Elizabeth Tower is the most prominent feature of the Palace of Westminster and stands 315-feet tall.
-Completed in 1959, the building is rumored to have received its nickname from the clock tower’s commissioner, Sir Benjamin Hall, though its official name, Elizabeth Tower, was voted on by the Members of Parliament in honor of Queen Elizabeth II’s Diamond Jubilee in 2012.
+Completed in 1859, the building is rumored to have received its nickname from the clock tower’s commissioner, Sir Benjamin Hall, though its official name, Elizabeth Tower, was voted on by the Members of Parliament in honor of Queen Elizabeth II’s Diamond Jubilee in 2012.
 The reliable clock — officially dubbed “The Great Clock” — is manually wound three times a week, but also relies on gravity and a stack of coins to keep ticking.
 Check out the brave cleaners that dangle hundreds of feet in the air to give the clock's face a proper wipe down: "How to Clean a Monument."

 Astronomical Clock Prague, Czech RepublicBoasting a reputation as one of Europe's best-known tourist attractions, the Astronomical Clock sits at the heart of Prague's Old Town Square.
 This medieval timepiece dates back to 1410 and features a mechanical clock with an astronomical dial.
 From its stationary spherical backdrop (representing the Earth, sun, and sky) to its movable Zodiac ring and its procession of the Twelve Apostles, this photogenic clock is steeped in symbolism and tells a lot more than just the time.